Adrenalin Snorkel and Dive

 Imagine back to the days of the 1800s, when the gold rush was at its prime and the township of Charters Towers was the second largest city in Queensland.
 An arcade was designed by Sydney architect Mark Day and built by Sandbrook Brothers of Sydney in 1888 for local civic leader and businessman Alexander Malcolm.
 Known then as the Royal Arcade, it housed one of Australia's first regional stock exchanges, the Charters Towers Stock Exchange from 1890.
 At one time the price of gold was set in that very Arcade, an indication of the importance of the Charters Towers' economy at the time.
 Today, the stockbroker's offices have been converted into shops and make for an interesting insight into the buildings history.
 Wander through the Don Roderick Gallery, enjoy the building's magnificent architecture and don't miss the "Calling of the Card," a ghostly reminder of Charters Towers' golden days.

 Witness the majestic and historic Texas Longhorns on a horse drawn wagon ride or Safari - an experience like no other.
 Take a traditional horse drawn wagon ride or Ranger Safari and a trip back in time, back to the 'Old West' to the time of the legendary Texas Longhorns.
-Situated 10 kilometres from Charters Towers, North Queensland, is Leahton Park, home to the largest purebred herd of Texas Longhorns in Australia.
-These cattle are direct descendants of the millions of Longhorns that walked in the great trail herds from Texas in the late 1800s.
-It is also home to the 2013 Guinness World Record Texas Longhorn steer - JR. JR was born and raised at Leahton Park and was certified in 2013 to have the longest horns measured tip to tip of all cattle in the world.
-His horns are over three metres from tip to tip.
-Listen to the yarns and learn the history of this magnificent breed of cattle while enjoying the canvas covered wagon ride in the bush on the one and only experience of its kind.
-Kangaroos, water buffalo, Scottish Highland cattle, American Bison, African Watusi and native Aussie wildlife are all at Leahton Park.
+Situated 10km from Charters Towers, North Queensland, is Leahton Park, home to one of the largest full-blood herds of Texas Longhorns in Australia.
+These cattle are direct descendants of the millions of Longhorns that walked the great trail herds from Texas in the late 1800s.
+It is also home to JR -the 2013 Guinness World Record Texas Longhorn steer.
+JR was born and raised at Leahton Park and was certified in 2013 to have the longest horns of all cattle in the world.
+His horns now exceed 3.1 metres from tip to tip.
+Listen to the yarns and learn the history of this magnificent breed of cattle while enjoying the canvas covered wagon ride or Safari in the bush on the one and only experience of its kind.
+Asian Water Buffalo, Scottish Highlanders, American Bison, African Watusi & Indian Gyr cattle and native Aussie wildlife are all at Leahton Park.

 Explore the World Theatre, a cultural complex where the unique blend of heritage architecture and state of the art technology meet.
 Browse at your own leisure and check with the friendly staff for details of the live shows, movie times, morning melodies and the free local and touring exhibitions of art, sculpture, photography and more.
 For an interesting insight into the past ask the staff to tell you the story of the 'Murder on Mosman'.